ucsd-progsys/liquidhaskell/NVTODO.md

   - Reduce terms because for example, term append N N appears.
   - add constructor info in unfolding (used for the followng)
   - make sure recursive calls happen only to smaller inputs
+  - Create Haskell expression that is equivalent to the sufficient axioms and
+      - replace the call to auto